Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/02 - Networking/README.md

 Skill Description
 -----------------
-The Fellow should be able to list network interfaces and routing table.
-They should be able to configure a device on the network and open any necessary or needed ports.
-They should also be able to list all currently open ports on the system.
-The Fellow should know the basics of using a firewall to control access to the system.
+The Fellow will be able to work with network interfaces, routing tables, and ports to configure a device on a network.
+The Fellow will also be able to work with a Firewall to control access to the system.

 Outputs
 -------
-After attaining this skill, and as a demonstration of it, a fellow should be able to complete the following:
+After attaining this skill, and as a demonstration of it, I should be able to complete the following:

 1. An exercise that covers the following operations:
   - Displaying network interfaces